RaymWong/infineon-kits-cls/usecase-for-cls/README.md

 ### <a name="uc4"></a>UC4 - Secured Device Identity

-This use case(Performing External Secured Device Identity Verification using TLS as example) is implemented with UC7 together and will showcase how to establish a TLS session with the cloud or server based on the implementation of UC7 using cipher suites.
+This use case(Performing External Secured Device Identity Verification using TLS as example) is implemented with UC5 together and will showcase how to establish a TLS session with the cloud or server based on the implementation of UC5 using cipher suites.

 Customer can choose to use Infineon default device certificate (OID: 0xE0E0) or the customer defined device certificate (OID: to be advised by customer) to verify the identity of the device with the cloud and/or server.

-The detailed implementation will be shown in UC7 section.
+The detailed implementation are shown in the script under directory UC4-UC5-UC6-UC7.

 ### <a name="uc5"></a>UC5 - Secured Key Generation and CSR